xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

    ![adm-questions.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/adm-questions.png)

-In this section the store administrator can answer users' questions, edit them and even create new questions based on past discussions with customers.
+In this section the store administrator can answer the questions submitted by the users, edit them and even create new questions based on past discussions with the customers.

-To answer a question the store admin should only click the **Reply** button opposite the question or the question itself, type the answer in the **Answer** field and click **Update**.
-The answer will be posted to the product details page in the storefront and e-mailed to the customer who asked the question.
+To answer a question, the store administrator needs to click on the question or the **Reply** button opposite it, type the answer in the **Answer** field and click **Update**.
+The answer to the question will be posted on the product details page on the storefront and, if the emailed of the customer who asked the question is available, will also be sent to the customer by email.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Reply on the product details page</i>![cus-admin-reply.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/cus-admin-reply.png)</div>